swagtop/bevy-flake/docs/config.md

 };
 ```

-Now `bf.eachSystem` produces the systems you have input.
+Now `bf.forSystems` produces the systems you have input.
 If you want to add onto
 the existing ones, this could be done like so:

 ```nix